micmejia/bible-dump/AMPC/Luke/Luke 20.md

-Everyone who falls on that Stone will be broken [in pieces]; but upon whomever It falls, It will crush him [winnow him and [^k]scatter him as dust].
+Everyone who falls on that Stone will be broken [in pieces]; but upon whomever It falls, It will crush him [winnow him and scatter him as dust].